aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.N10.md

 * `collective` - MPI-IO collective vs. independent operation mode

-### For the random load (3) the blockSize is fixed at 4K, so the offeror MAY modify only the following parameter for each test:
+### For the random load (3), the offeror MAY modify only the following parameter for each test:

 * `testFile` - path to data files to be read or written for this benchmark